 This means managing the business to ensure it always has the cash it needs to meet its immediate commitments while also timing cash inflows and outflows to maximize returns on surplus cash.

-A cash management system that works well serves the business two-fold:
+A cash management system that works well serves the business twofold:

-Maintaining liquidity is necessary to continue operating effectively and meeting payroll, suppliers, and investment obligations.
+Maintaining liquidity is necessary to continue operating effectively and meeting

-b) However, it also means ensuring the organization can forecast cash requirements accurately and plan its financial activities and strategy to reflect those needs.
+- However, it also means ensuring the organization can forecast cash requirements accurately and plan its financial activities and strategy to reflect those needs.

 If a business focuses on these goals, it can better manage cash, adapt to changing market conditions, and support strategic initiatives.